Computer Science courses for 2019

 What are my career prospects?

-Each year many of our students apply their knowledge by starting new companies, supported by the department.
-Bristol graduates are highly regarded, not only by computer related employers such as Google and Cisco, but also in other industry sectors, by firms such as Amazon and Bloomberg.
+Many of our students apply their knowledge by starting their own companies, supported by the department.
+Bristol graduates are highly regarded, not only by computer-related employers such as Google and Cisco, but also in other industry sectors by firms such as Amazon and Bloomberg.

 Read more about what students from Computer Science go on to do after graduation.

 Important disclaimer information about our courses.